dsa-2/docs/v2-changes.md

 ## Drop support of json format

-* v2 message header use a simple binary encoding format, and message body use msgpack format
+* v2 message header use a simple binary encoding format, and message body always use msgpack format

 #### reason